-- The location of where the PFG is implemented is uncertain at this time, but would impact the scale of outcomes achieved. - The causal argument for whether increases in net income experienced by the farmer are due to the PFG system is an area deserving of additional research. - For effects on net income, we must assume that a well-managed system is in place, and practices are selected and adapted to farm context in the most suitable form.
+- The location of where the PFG is implemented is uncertain at this time, but would impact the scale of outcomes achieved. - For effects on net income, we must assume that a well-managed system is in place, and practices are selected and adapted to farm context in the most suitable form.
 There continues to be uncertainty about when benefits would be realized, how long they would take to be realized, how long the benefits would last, and what factors would lead to future loss of benefits. - The effect of weather conditions on the scale of impact from PFG practices is unclear.
 For example, a period of significant rainfall would lead to increased nutrient runoff avoided, increased erosion avoided, increased streamflows avoided, increased flooding of fields avoided, but we do not have a strong causal study of what the additional monetized savings would amount to. - We do not model climate changes which may occur over the next decade and beyond (IPCC, 2014).
-These may result in more variation in weather conditions, larger extremes in drought severity, flood severity, temperature extremes, etc. which would all increase the value of perennial forage and pasture establishments.
+These may result in more variation in weather conditions, larger extremes in drought severity, flood severity, temperature extremes, etc. which would all increase the value of perennial forage and pasture establishments. - The attribution of outcome values to specific stakeholders are potentially highly variable depending on who bears the responsibility for damages incurred.
+For example, poor drinking water quality may be a cost born by the household to supplement with bottled water or require investment by the municipality, or both.

-- The change in outcomes from transitioning from confinement livestock to year round grazing is unclear at this time. - The attribution of outcome values to specific stakeholders are potentially highly variable depending on who bears the responsibility for damages incurred.
-For example, poor drinking water quality may be a cost born by the household to supplement with bottled water or require investment by the municipality, or both. - The size of the pasture established will influence the estimated cost per acre.
+• The size of the pasture established will influence the estimated cost per acre.
 While we assume a 20 acre pasture averaging costs across multiple pasture shapes and forage types, it is unclear what size pasture may be most suitable on each farm adopting PFG.